giusepe/giusepe.github.io/_posts/2019-06-21-optimized-tabbedpage-with-xamarinforms-and-sextant.markdown

 The solution to this problem is to delay the creating of the View and ViewModels until they Appear, this way only the first View/ViewModel will be created and rendered.

 And a way to do that on Xamarin.Forms is creating a very light intermediate View/ViewModels that pushed the real page on appearing.
-This intermediate View/ViewModel is called TabView/TabViewModel.
+This intermediate View/ViewModel is called `TabView`/`TabViewModel`.

 So your stack will look like this when starting the app:

 ![Dfault TabbedPage](/img/posts/2019-06-21/OptimizedApp.jpg)

 Only one real view/ViewModel will get created and rendered, the others are just empty pages that will push the real ones when activated.

+Once a tab is activated and the real page is pushed, the stack on that tab needs to be reset, so there's no way to go back to the `TabViewModel`.
+Also, next time the user switch between tabs the pages won't need to be recreated.

 [Here in this link where you can find a working sample of this concept](https://github.com/giusepe/TabbedPageSextantSample)